slamora/brackets-wiki/Working with Multiple Selections.md

 This document describes how to use the multiple cursor/multiple selection functionality being added to Brackets Sprint 38.
 Once it's released, this will move to [How to Use Brackets](https://github.com/adobe/brackets/wiki/How-To-Use-Brackets).

+If you're an extension developer looking for tips on how to make your extension with multiple selections, see the [Brackets CodeMirror v4 Migration Guide](https://github.com/adobe/brackets/wiki/Brackets-CodeMirror-v4-Migration-Guide).

 ## Basic usage

 Multiple selections are useful when you want to apply the same edit to different parts of your document.
 For example, you might want to add the same text to multiple nearby lines, or you might want a quick way to replace all the instances of a variable without having to use the Find bar.